qbancoffee/ftdi_jtag_programmer/README.md

 Ciaran's project, called SAMx4, is centered around a Xilinx XC95144XL CPLD.
 The code was written in VHDL using the Xilinx ISE 14.7 development environment.
 In the Xilinx ISE, there's a module called Impact that's typically used to program the CPLD using a Xilinx-supported debugger or programmer.
 Unfortunately, I didn't have a Xilinx programmer, so I needed to find another way.

 Challenges and Alternative Approach:<br>
 To overcome the lack of a Xilinx programmer, I decided to explore an alternative method.
 Instead of using a specialized Xilinx programmer, I set out to use an affordable FTDI-based USB-to-Serial converter as a JTAG programmer by bit banging the I/O pins.
 Specifically, I chose one based on the FT232RL chip.
-I happened to have a [Black FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around, so I used that.
+I happened to have a [FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around, so I used that.

 This adaptation allowed me to program the Xilinx XC95144XL CPLD in the SAMx4 project without the need for an expensive Xilinx programmer.
 It's a cost-effective solution for folks like me who enjoy diving into the hardware side of things.